mdjawadulhasanbs23/BoiGhor/README.md

 5. Delete Book Information - Option to delete book information (with a confirmation popup)
 6. Update Author Information - Option to update author information
 7. Delete Author Information - Option to delete author information (with a confirmation popup and deleting all the author's books)
-8. View Bag - Every page should contain a title header from view bag
-9. Use View Model - Use of View Model architecture for better data management

 ## Technologies Used

 - C#